freesoft/detox_bot2/paper/paper.md

 ## Detox Bot project

 The original idea for the toxic chat detoxifier came from the final CS410 project (called "detox_bot" and hosted on Github) of one of the authors.
 They implemented a simple detoxifier consisting of a Python console application and rudimentary webpage hosted on a Docker image.
 The motivation for the current project is to re-implement detox_bot as a distributed framework for toxic chat detection, applying the distributed systems technologies covered by the Cloud Computing Applications course at the University of Illinois Urbana-Champaign.
-The technologies to be applied include Docker containers on Kubernetes pods; IaaS/PaaS deployment on GCP or AWS; Spark; HDFS; a proper load-balanced web application hosted in the cloud, etc. We also wanted to do more formal and deeper research into the other approaches taken to solve the toxic chat classification problem and improve the performance of the classifier itself.
+The technologies to be applied include Docker containers on Kubernetes pods; IaaS/PaaS deployment on GCP; Spark; HDFS; a proper load-balanced web application hosted in the cloud, etc. We also wanted to do more formal and deeper research into the other approaches taken to solve the toxic chat classification problem and improve the performance of the classifier itself.

 ## Application framework overview